 The station waits until TSLW timer times out and then returns to the HVT state.
-Every message.JOIN is processed, leading to update of the TOL, which will be used to determine transmission in HVT state.
+Every message.JOIN is processed, which will be used to determine the successor in HVT state.

 L.4.12.9.1.
 Soliciting State (SLT) entry actions